Frequently Asked Questions

 We strongly prefer that results be posted on the federation website, so that they can be crawled by the Internet Archive.

 We operate differently from other record-keeping sites: we only track full competitions, not individual records.
 We do not include personal records independently of the context in which they occurred.
-The major benefit of doing it this way is that we archive the competition results of everyone who competed, not just the record-holders.
+The major benefit of doing it this way is that we archive the competition results of everyone who competed in Powerlifting, not just the record-holders.